peopledata/metachain-quorum/README.md

 * [__Pluggable Architecture__](https://consensys.net/docs/goquorum/en/latest/concepts/plugins/) -  allows adding additional features as plugins to the core `geth`, providing extensibility, flexibility, and distinct isolation of GoQuorum features.
 * __Higher Performance__ - GoQuorum offers significantly higher performance throughput than public geth

+Metachain-quorum keep the same architecture in GoQuorum:

 ## Architecture

 ![GoQuorum Tessera Privacy Flow](https://github.com/consensys/quorum/blob/master/docs/Quorum%20Design.png)

 The above diagram is very high-level overview of component architecture used by GoQuorum.
 For more in-depth discussion of the components and how they interact, please refer to [lifecycle of a private transaction](https://consensys.net/docs/goquorum/en/latest/concepts/privacy/private-transaction-lifecycle/).

+## Key Enhancements over GoQuorum
+[todo]

-## Quickstart
+# Quickstart
-The easiest way to get started is to use * [quorum-dev-quickstart](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/getting-started/) - a command line tool that allows users to set up a development GoQuorum network on their local machine in less than *2 minutes*.
+The easiest way to get started is to use * [metachain-quorum-quickstart](https://consensys.net/docs/goquorum/en/latest/tutorials/quorum-dev-quickstart/getting-started/) - a command line tool that allows users to set up a development GoQuorum network on their local machine in less than *2 minutes*.

 ## GoQuorum Projects